 Auto text replies make the process seamless by allowing you to automate it.
 When setting up the process, there are three major types of responses that you need to account for.
 To get a better understanding, let’s consider the following invite.

-People who respond with the mentioned keyword
+Text message autoresponders for people who respond with the mentioned keyword

 These are the contacts who respond with a Y, N, or MAYBE as asked in the message.